BeamMW/beam-docs/source/rtd_pages/user_beam_node_guide.rst

 .. admonition:: Using CPU mining is not recommended

    Beam uses Equihash mining algorith with (150,5) parameters and customized data path.
-It is efficiently mined on GPUs.
-Using CPU is most likely to be not cost effective.
+It is efficiently mined on GPUs

 +-------------------------+----------------------------------------------------------------------------------------------------------+
 |**Parameter**            | **Description & Example**                                                                                |